warewulf/warewulf/userdocs/contents/overlays.rst

   wwctl overlay build [-H,--hosts|-N,--nodes|-o,--output directory|-O,--overlay-name]  nodepattern

 Without any arguments the command will interpret the templates for all overlays for every compute node and also all the templates in the host overlay.
 For every overlay of the compute nodes a gzip compressed cpio archive is created.
-The range of the nodes can be restricted as last argument.
+The range of the nodes can be restricted as the last argument.
-With the `-H` flag only the host overlay is built, the `-N` flags restricts the build process to the compute nodes.
+With the `-H` flag only the host overlay is built.
+With the `-N` flag only compute node overlays are built.
 Specific overlays can be selected with `-O` flag.
-For debugging purposes the templates can b written to a directory given via the `-o` flag.
+For debugging purposes the templates can be written to a directory given via the `-o` flag.

 By default Warewulf will build/update and cache overlays as needed (configurable in the `warewulf.conf`).